 "For all good poetry is the spontaneous overflow of powerful feelings..."

 • Read poetry in detail and make an emotional connection

 • Become familiar with poetic devices and their effect

-• Apply knowledge and gain appreciation through crafting and illustrating an original sonnet
+• Apply knowledge and gain appreciation through crafting and illustrating original poetry

 • Become familiar with zeitgeist of Romantic poets